Sreekar-2612/TEAM_FORGE/README.md

 ---

 ## 📌 Project Status
-**Backend Foundation: ✅ Complete**
+**Backend: ✅ Complete** | **Frontend: ✅ Complete**

-The backend infrastructure for **Team Forge (CollabQuest)** has been fully implemented using **Node.js, Express, and MongoDB**.
+**CollabQuest** is now a full-stack application with a complete React frontend and Node.js/Express backend.
-This phase focuses on authentication, user management, matching logic, and team communication readiness.
+The platform includes authentication, user management, swipe-style matching, profile management, and a modern UI.

 ---